Juana Inés de la Cruz: Religious life and name change

 In response to her critics, Sor Juana wrote a letter, Respuesta a Sor Filotea de la Cruz (Reply to Sister Philotea), in which she defended women's right to formal education.
 She also advocated for women's right to serve as intellectual authorities, not only through the act of writing, but also through the publication of their writing.
 By putting women, specifically older women, in positions of authority, Sor Juana argued, women could educate other women.
 Resultingly, Sor Juana argued, this practice could also avoid potentially dangerous situations involving male teachers in intimate settings with young female students.
 In 1691, she was reprimanded and ordered to stop writing after the exposure of a private letter in which she wrote of the right of women to education.

 In addition to her status as a woman in a self-prescribed position of authority, Sor Juana's radical position made her an increasingly controversial figure.
 She famously remarked by quoting an Aragonese poet and echoing St. Teresa of Ávila: "One can perfectly well philosophize while cooking supper."
 In response, Francisco de Aguiar y Seijas, Archbishop of Mexico joined other high-ranking officials in condemning Sor Juana's "waywardness."
 In addition to opposition she received for challenging the patriarchal structure of the Catholic Church, Sor Juana was repeatedly criticized for believing that her writing could achieve the same philanthropic goals as community work.

-By 1693, she seemingly ceased to write, rather than risking official censure.
-Although there is no undisputed evidence of her renouncing devotion to letters, there are documents showing her agreeing to undergo penance.
-Her name is affixed to such a document in 1694, but given her deep natural lyricism, the tone of the supposed handwritten penitentials is in rhetorical and autocratic Church formulae; one is signed "Yo, la Peor de Todas" ("I, the worst of all women").
-She is said to have sold all her books, then an extensive library of over 4,000 volumes, and her musical and scientific instruments as well.
+By 1693, Sor Juana seemingly ceased writing to avoid risking official censure.
+Although there is no undisputed evidence of her renouncing her writing, there are documents showing her agreeing to undergo penance.
+Her name is affixed to such a document in 1694, but the tone of the supposed handwritten penitentials is in rhetorical and autocratic, in contrast to her normally lyrical style.
+One is signed "Yo, la Peor de Todas" ("I, the worst of all women").
+She is said to have sold all her books, then an extensive library of more than 4,000 volumes, as well as her musical and scientific instruments.
 Other sources report that her defiance toward the Church led to the confiscation of all of her books and instruments, although the bishop himself agreed with the contents of her letters.

-Of over one hundred unpublished works, only a few of her writings have survived, which are known as the Complete Works.
+Of more than one hundred unpublished works, only a few of Sor Juana's writings have survived, which are known as the Complete Works.
 According to Octavio Paz, her writings were saved by the vicereine.

-She died after ministering to other nuns stricken during a plague, on 17 April 1695.
+On 17 April 1695, at the age of just 46, Sor Juana died after ministering to other nuns stricken during a plague.
 Sigüenza y Góngora delivered the eulogy at her funeral.